nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

 ## Continuous Integration and Continuous Deployment

-`ci_cd`: is the continuous integration and continuous deployment framework to use.
+`ci_cd`: is optional and specifies the continuous integration and continuous deployment framework to use.
 QHub uses infrastructure as code to allow developers and users of QHub to request change to the environment via PRs which then get approved by administration.
 Currently only `github-actions` is supported.
 You may configure the branch that github-actions watches for pull requests and commits.
+Current allowable values are `gitlab-ci`, `github-actions`, and `none` with a default of `github-actions`.

 ```yaml
 ci_cd:
   type: github-actions
   branch: main
 ```

+If `ci_cd` is not supplied no CI/CD will be auto-generated.
+However, we advise that having infrastructure as code allows teams to more quickly modify their QHub deployment often allowing developers and data sciences to request the changes to be approved by an administrator.

 ## Certificate